screwyforcepush/next-paperclip/README.md

 - **Memoization**: Expensive computations are memoized.
 - **Edge Functions**: API routes run on Edge Runtime for reduced latency.

 ## Key Components and Their Responsibilities

-### **Frontend Components**

-#### **Game Header** `src/components/ui/GameHeader.tsx`

-- Displays game title: "Universal Paperclips - Business Advice Simulation".
-- Includes a "New Game" button to reset the game.
-- Implements an accordion to show/hide the business overview.

-#### **Chat Panel** `src/components/game/ChatPanel.tsx`

-- Manages the chat interface where users interact with the CEO and C-suite agents.
-- Handles user input for providing advice.
-- Displays AI agent interactions and system messages.
-- Manages the message history and scroll behavior.

-#### **Message Bubble** `src/components/game/MessageBubble.tsx`

-- Renders individual messages in the chat panel.
-- Differentiates between user messages and AI messages.

-#### **Business Cycle Header** `src/components/game/BusinessCycleHeader.tsx`

-- Displays the current business cycle number within the chat.
-- Visually separates different business cycles.

-#### **Dashboard** `src/components/dashboard/Dashboard.tsx`

-- Displays the KPI dashboard alongside the chat panel.
-- Renders the Company Overview and KPI Charts.
-- Updates in real-time as the game progresses.

-#### **Company Overview** `src/components/dashboard/CompanyOverview.tsx`

-- Shows the company name and current business cycle.
-- Displays a line chart of the company's share price.

-#### **KPI Chart** `src/components/dashboard/KPIChart.tsx`

-- Renders individual KPI charts using Tremor's `AreaChart` component.
-- Formats data for KPIs like Revenue, Profit Margin, Market Share, etc.

-#### **GameStateContext** `src/contexts/GameStateContext.tsx`

-- Provides global state management for the game using React Context and Reducer.
-- Manages game state, including current cycle, KPIs, messages, and situations.

-### **Backend Components**

-#### **API Routes**

-- **`/api/simulate`** `src/app/api/simulate/route.ts`:
-  - Handles simulation requests.
-  - Streams simulation results to the client.

-- **`/api/generateScenario`** `src/app/api/generateScenario/route.ts`:
-  - Generates new business scenarios (inflection points).

-#### **Business Engine** `src/lib/simulation/businessEngine.ts`

-- Manages the game logic for each business cycle.
-- Coordinates the simulation steps and yields updates.
-- Updates the game state after each cycle.

-#### **Agent Manager** `src/lib/agents/agentManager.ts`

-- Orchestrates interactions between AI agents (CEO and C-suite).
-- Manages the conversation flow and decision-making process.

-#### **CEO Agent** `src/lib/agents/ceoAgent.ts`

-- Represents the CEO's decision-making logic.
-- Considers user advice and delegates tasks to C-suite agents.

-#### **C-suite Agents** `src/lib/agents/cSuiteAgents.ts`

-- Includes agents for CTO, CFO, CMO, and COO.
-- Each agent proposes actions based on the CEO's assignments.

-#### **Scenario Generator** `src/lib/simulation/scenarioGenerator.ts`

-- Generates dynamic business challenges for each cycle.
-- Ensures variety and progressive difficulty.

-#### **KPI Calculator** `src/lib/simulation/kpiCalculator.ts`

-- Calculates new KPI values based on agent actions and impact analysis.
-- Uses AI to determine the percentage change in KPIs.

-#### **Impact Analysis** `src/lib/simulation/impactAnalysis.ts`

-- Analyzes the potential impact of the C-suite's proposed actions.
-- Provides a critique focusing on risks and uncertainties.

-#### **Utility Functions**

-- **Local Storage Utilities** `src/lib/utils/localStorage.ts`:
-  - Handles saving and loading game state to/from local storage.

-- **API Utilities** `src/lib/utils/api.ts`:
-  - Provides functions to interact with backend API routes.

-- **OpenAI Configuration** `src/lib/utils/openaiConfig.ts`:
-  - Configures the OpenAI API client with appropriate settings.

-## Game Flow and Logic

-1. **Game Initialization**:

-   - The game loads from local storage if a saved state is available.
-   - If not, a new game initializes with default settings.
-   - The system presents the initial business scenario.

-2. **Game Cycle**:

-   a. **Present Inflection Point**: The system presents the current business challenge.

-   b. **CEO Requests Advice**: The CEO (AI agent) asks the user for advice.

-   c. **User Provides Advice**: The user inputs their advice via the chat interface.

-   d. **CEO Considers and Delegates**: The CEO considers the advice and delegates tasks to C-suite agents.

-   e. **C-suite Proposes Actions**: C-suite agents propose their respective actions.

-   f. **Impact Analysis**: The system analyzes the potential impact of the proposed actions.

-   g. **KPI Update**: KPIs are calculated and updated based on the simulation.

-   h. **Display Results**: The updated KPIs are displayed on the dashboard.

-   i. **Cycle Repeat**: The cycle repeats with a new inflection point.

-## AI Agent Implementation

-- **LangChain and LangGraph**:

-  - Used to implement the reasoning and decision-making logic of AI agents.
-  - Defines the roles and communication flow between the CEO and C-suite agents.

-- **Agents**:

-  - **CEO Agent**: Considers user advice, makes high-level decisions, and delegates tasks.
-  - **C-suite Agents**: Propose specific actions based on their expertise and the CEO's assignments.
-  - **Impact Analysis Agent**: Critiques the proposed actions and highlights potential risks.

-- **Decision-Making Process**:

-  - User advice influences the CEO's decisions as a weighted factor.
-  - Agents communicate following predefined protocols to simulate realistic business interactions.

-## Data Persistence

-- **Local Storage**:

-  - Game state is saved to local storage to enable session persistence.
-  - Includes messages, current cycle, KPIs, and current situation.

-- **Utilities**:

-  - Functions in `src/lib/utils/localStorage.ts` handle save and load operations.

-## API Routes

-- **`/api/simulate`**:

-  - Endpoint for running the business cycle simulation.
-  - Streams simulation results to the client for real-time updates.

-- **`/api/generateScenario`**:

-  - Generates new business challenges or inflection points.
-  - Called at the start of the game and after each cycle.

-## Responsive Design

-- **Layout**:

-  - Split view for larger screens: Chat Panel on the left and Dashboard on the right.
-  - Stacked layout for smaller screens: Chat Panel above the Dashboard.

-- **Styling**:

-  - Uses Tailwind CSS for utility-first responsive styling

-- Components and utilities include try-catch blocks.
-- Errors are logged to the console.
-- User feedback is provided for critical errors.

-## Security Considerations

-- Environment variables (API keys) are managed via `.env.local`.
-- Sensitive data is not exposed on the client side.
-- OpenAI API keys are kept secure.

-## Performance Optimizations

-- **Lazy Loading**: Components and modules are loaded as needed.
-- **Memoization**: Expensive computations are memoized.
-- **Edge Functions**: API routes run on Edge Runtime for reduced latency.

-## Key Components and Their Responsibilities